LEARNAcademy/syllabus/Rails-C&V/03rails_params.md

 end
 ```

-Note that instead of hardcoding in a name we're asking Rails to check its params hash and assign the name key to our `@name` instance variable.
+Note that instead of hardcoding in a name, we're asking Rails to check its params hash and assign the name key to our `@name` instance variable.

 ### Routes with Params